-To make your custom boundaries available as reference files in ArcGIS Maps for Power BI, upload your shapefiles (packaged in a .zip file) or GeoJSON files (.geojson or .json) to ArcGIS Online and publish them as hosted feature layers, and then share the layers to everyone.
+To make your custom boundaries available as reference files in ArcGIS for Power BI, upload your shapefiles (packaged in a .zip file) or GeoJSON files (.geojson or .json) to ArcGIS Online and publish them as hosted feature layers.
+Then share the layers.

 To publish a custom feature layer, do the following:

 - Sign in to your ArcGIS Online organizational account.

 Your account must have privileges to create content and publish hosted feature layers.

 If you have a large file to publish, check Keep me signed in when signing in.
 This helps prevent the website from timing out before the hosted feature layer has been created.

 - Open My Content, click Add item, and click From my Computer.

 - Click Choose file and browse to the file on your computer.